AIRLabIISc/OceanLens/README.md

    python inference.py

 # Testing
-See Model Checkpoints (Sample) for our training checkpoints
+See Model Checkpoints (Sample) of our training.

 During training, the model saves checkpoints at different stages.
 You can use these checkpoints to run inference.